The world’s forests, and the rights of many who depend on them, remained under assault in 2019.

 This report reminds us that however great the challenges we face, there are many people around the world working to bring about lasting change on the ground – and succeeding in doing so.

-Categories: Annual reports, Bioenergy, Forest Restoration, Sustainable Supply Chains, Free Trade Agreements, Forest Governance, Brazil, Cameroon, Central African Republic, Ghana, Indonesia, Laos, Liberia, The Democratic Republic of Congo, The Republic of Congo, Vietnam
+Categories: Annual Reports, Bioenergy, Forest Restoration, Free Trade Agreements, Forest Governance, Brazil, Cameroon, Central African Republic, Ghana, Indonesia, Laos, Liberia, The Democratic Republic of Congo, The Republic of Congo, Vietnam